abhaybharti/Notes/javascript/Practical_Playwright_with_JavaScript_for_Developers_and_Testers.md

 #### Problem 13.8 : Use closure to create a simple module for managing a collection of items.
 Implement methods to add, remove and list items

 #### Problem 13.9 : Write a function that memoizes the results of another function.
-Use a closure to store teh results of previous computations
+Use a closure to store the results of previous computations

 #### Problem 13.10: Create a memoization version of a function that calculates the factorial number